mvishnuprasad/mvishnuprasad/README.md

 - 🌱 I’m currently learning **iOS Development using UIKIt and SwiftUI**

-- 📝 I regularly write articles on [Nothing till now.
-Planning to write on Graphic Design (Adobe CC) and Mobile Dev](Nothing till now.
-Planning to write on Graphic Design (Adobe CC) and Mobile Dev)

 - 💬 Ask me about **iOS , Frontend (MERN Stack)**

 - 📫 How to reach me **vpm735@gmail.com**

-- ⚡ Fun fact **Prefer to watch historic documentaries rather than an awesome movie, yeah too boring 😁**
+- ⚡ Not so fun fact : **Prefer to watch historic documentaries rather than an awesome movie, yeah too boring 😁**

 <h3 align="left">Connect with me:</h3>
 <p align="left">